 Various medications and treatments can contribute to a receding hairline, such as some for blood pressure.

-Overzealous styling can contribute to a receding hairline, such as pulling the hair back in an excessively tight ponytail.
+Certain hairstyles can contribute to a receding hairline, such as pulling the hair back in an excessively tight ponytail.
 This can cause traction alopecia.

 Hormonal changes may trigger hair loss in men and women.
 For example, menopause can contribute to shedding (though not always at the hairline).

-How do experts diagnose a receding hairline?
+How do experts diagnose an early receding hairline?

-It’s recommended that you visit a dermatologist if you’re concerned about your receding hairline.
+It’s recommended that you visit a healthcare provider if you’re concerned about your receding hairline.
 They’ll ask about your medical history and that of your family.

 One common technique doctors use to assess hair loss is the “pull test”.
 As the name suggests, they will grab a few hairs and tug on them.
 They’ll check how many come out and how easily the scalp releases them.

 They’ll extract a tiny section of tissue from the scalp to determine if an infection or medical condition is to blame.
-This process can be instrumental in both diagnosing and treating the cause of hairline recession.
+This process can be instrumental in both diagnosing and treating the cause of thinning hair.

 A blood test might be performed too.
 Your doctor will be looking for signs of a common condition (such as thyroid disease) known to cause receding hairlines.